jecs-imperial/occam-kahn/README.md

     const remainingEdges = graph.getRemainingEdges();

+And rather than iterate through these edges and recover the vertex names yourself you can use the `forEachRemainingEdgeVertexNames()` method:

+    graph.forEachRemainingEdgeVertexNames(function(remainingEdgeSourceVertexName, remainingEdgeTargetVertexName) {
+      ...
+    });

 The algorithm will also leave both the incoming and outgoing edges of the topologically sorted vertices intact and these are available by way of the requisite getters:

     const firstTopologicallySortedVertex = first(topologicallySortedVertices),